Closed Bridging Loans

 As the name suggests, the loan is intended to bridge a funding gap until alternative money become available.

 They are most commonly used for purchasing a property.
 Bridging loans can be set up very quickly, so they are used by property investors and developers to snap up deals without the normal red tape associated with a long term mortgage.
-Bridging loans can usually be arranged in just a few weeks and these lenders are used to dealing with challenging deadlines.

 Bridging loans are commonly used to prevent property chains from breaking.